FunnelKit

 Welcome emails have better open rate

-Welcome emails usually have a 91.43% open rate which indicates that if you want to improve user engagement with your brand then you must send them a personalized email.
+Welcome emails usually have a 91.43% open rate, which indicates that if you want to improve user engagement with your brand, then you must send them a personalized email.

 This is your opportunity to get users more engaged and interested in your brand and product.
 You can do this by incorporating the right content in the WordPress new user email that you send out.

-Hold attention of users
+Hold the attention of users

 Users are 42% more likely to read a welcome email than an average email.
-It’s because the welcome email is the first email they receive from a brand they signed up for and it appeals way more than the promotional emails they receive daily.
+It’s because the welcome email is the first email they receive from a brand they signed up for, and it appeals way more than the promotional emails they receive daily.

 Better revenue generation